Spectrum FAQ

 All of our Max Card are normally dispatched within 72 working hours of your payment being received by us.
 All Max Cards are dispatched via First Class postage in Spectrum-headed stationery for easy identification in your post.

 You will receive a dispatch email from us when your card is with the Royal Mail.
-This email will also include a tracking link if you have opted to upgrade to the Recorded Delivery option.
+This email will also include a tracking link if you have opted to upgrade to the Recorded Delivery or Special Delivery option.

 Whose name do I put on the Max Card?